timbenniks/mlpoth2024/README.md

 7. Can we add a second photo underneath the photo for the little info (laptop screen) think it will look better as it is a long text (same size photos)

+   > I propose better text or no photo

 8. ~~Can we have only the rates with the black backdrop - therefore two different text blocks?~~

 9. ~~On the laptop the photos don’t move left to right, can they if they are clicked on?~~